Using Novel Redox Active Molecule Approaches that Both Enhance Anti-Tumor Immune Responses and Limit Normal Tissue Injury

 • Designed and synthesized a pioneering superoxide dismutase (SOD) mimetic

-• Continued studies will allow the team to develop critical preliminary data for future grant submissions
+• Continued studies will allow the team to develop critical preliminary data for future grant submissions for two R01 grants and one P01 grant.

 • Launched a pilot trial, approved by AstraZeneca, in stage 1 non-small cell lung cancer to determine if ascorbate will work well with immunotherapy.